Albacore/albacore/README.md

 `../CSharpWeb.csproj` in the .appspec file and then albacore knows where to get the data from.

+**provider** - `defaults` or `iis_site` -- needs to be specified currently if you're building a site -- a nice PR would be to discover that from the project type.

 **deploy_dir** - fully qualified path to deploy the contents

 ## Tasks